Nebraska Layoffs — November 2020

 |---|---|---|---|---|

-The most significant filing came from Bob's U-Save Pharmacy at its Columbus facility, reporting 19 affected workers.
+The biggest impact was at Bob's U-Save Pharmacy at its Columbus facility, reporting 19 affected workers.

 This analysis is based on official WARN Act filings reported by Nebraska.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Nebraska WARN notices, browse layoffs by state, or download the full dataset.